 Pre-Condition

 Due to the recommendation of patient Eve Everywoman’s primary care provider to visit a dietician, patient Eve Everywoman, with the help of her home health nurse scheduled an appointment (ID17).
+Home Health Nurse Nancy Nightingale sent an up to date care plan (or a link to a centrally hosted one in the EHR) to the Dietician.
 Eve Everywoman has arrived at the dietician office for the scheduled appointment.

 Description of Encounter

 The receptionist at the dietician’s office takes a few moments to register patient Eve Everywoman and verify the identification information that were sent over with the care plan.
-The receptionist also updates the care plan with the additional dietary information that Eve Everywoman was instructed to complete (ID18).
-Dietician Connie Chow visits with patient Eve Everywoman and reviews the care plan including the additional dietary information just updated.
-After reviewing this information and through the discussion with Eve, Connie Chow is able to assess Eve’s current state of dietary habits and health (ID19).
+The receptionist also updates the care plan with the additional nutrition information that Eve Everywoman was instructed to complete (ID18).
+Dietician Connie Chow visits with patient Eve Everywoman and reviews the care plan including the additional nutritioninformation just updated.
+After reviewing this information and through the discussion with Eve, Connie Chow is able to assess Eve’s current state of nutrition habits and health (ID19).
 Connie Chow makes specific recommendations for Eve and notes them in the care plan (ID20).

 Post Condition